WORDS IN C'ËROD

 For instance, going back to the aforementioned bath, it is heated by the coals and wood of the kitchen beneath it.
 You may not receive a 5 star meal, but the food will keep you full, the ale warm and relaxed, and the beds are of decent quality, using linen, cotton batting and furs.
 However, the more money you are willing to put forth, of course, the better the accommodations.

 The Inva' Theater is located in the third ring of Püertagœ.
-It's a luxurious, and yet fun, theater where Mel'Ravi's actors put on numerous plays and dramas for the public.
+It's a luxurious, and yet fun, theatre where Mel'Ravi's actors put on numerous plays and dramas for the public.
 It's location means that it's most frequent visitors are the upper class, just the way Mel'Ravi likes it.
 Upon entry, one is greeted with two doorways on either side.
 To the right, a lovely lounge open all hours where one can get a drink or two (a drink limit exists here, of course], a nice snack, or just hang around and relax for a bit on one of the many lounge couches, or at the bar section.
 To the left, one is directed to the theater.
-Rows and rows of comfortable seating, a wide and expansive center stage, and a ceiling built to resemble the lush jungle of the Khah; homeland, The Inva' Theater prides itself on it's aesthetic and it's luxury.
+Rows and rows of comfortable seating, a wide and expansive center stage, and a ceiling built to resemble the lush jungle of the Khah; homeland, The Inva' Theatre prides itself on it's aesthetic and it's luxury.
 Mel'Ravi's own home is connected to the Theater, right above it, actually!

-It's been said, among the Flame's members of course, that Mel'Ravi was given the Theater as a way to wedge her presence into the upper class of the city.
+It's been said, among the Flame's members of course, that Mel'Ravi was given the Theatre as a way to wedge her presence into the upper class of the city.
 After all, some of their guests have even been members of the 12 Greater Families.

 "Come one, come all to see Joreign's Troupe Spectacular!
 Be amazed by our talented and danger defying fire trickster, gasp in awe as you watch a contortionist bend in unimaginable ways, be inspired by our aerial ribbon dancers, and laugh along with our comedic acrobats and mimes!
 These unique acts and more are waiting for you at our own location in Püertagœ's 7th Ring, or catch us as we travel the world on special request!
 Just look for the brightly colored big top tent and you'll know you are in the right place."

-Recently Joreign's Troupe Spectactular has become a staple to the Püertagœn people, performing frequently in Püertagœ's 7th Ring, as it is the widest and safest to perform there.
+Recently Joreign's Troupe Spectacular has become a staple to the Püertagœn people, performing frequently in Püertagœ's 7th Ring, as it is the widest and safest to perform there.
 They only perform during certain hours and certain days (as to still permit those to have a relaxing bath in the public bath house), but they cannot be missed even if you are simply passing through.

 A key thing to know before continuing on is that Püertagœ is clearly a powerhouse when it comes to military forces, and that is also bolstered by that fact that in Püertagœ their military is also their police force.
 There is no separate entity there and that is why the military barracks' are built into two of the 12 Rings that make up the city.
 So, remember, if you get too drunk at the The Grásh & Flame, you're gonna get hauled out by sides of beef belonging to the military, not some 60 year old overweight commissionaire.